WLAN-Pi/profiler-legacy/README.md

 - After a few seconds, a textual report will (hopefully) be displayed in the SSH session already established to the WLAN Pi as it tries to associate.
 (Note that the client will not actually join the fake AP SSID.)
 - Once clients have been tested and successfully triggered a client report, the captured association frame is dumped in to a PCAP file for your reference (browse to "http://<ip_address_of_wlanpi>/profiler" to see PCAP dumps and text reports)

+(Note: From verion 0.06, it is possible to run on the CLI with the "--NoAP" option to just listen to association requests and not fire up the fake AP.
+In this instance, you will need to have an AP on your own running on the channel you wish to test on.)

 ## Running the Script (Front Panel Menu System)

 From version v0.21 of the WLANPi FPMS, it is possible to launch the profiler script using the front panel keys of the WLANPi, so that no CLI interaction is required - all that is required is to start the Profiler process via the buttons, then view the web reports as clients are detected.
 The required option can be found on the front panel menu system at : Home -> 3.Apps -> 3.Profiler